Certificate

 Pathways Towards Christ

-Level 6 certificate programme, certified by the Carmelite Institute of Britain and Ireland (CIBI)
+Level 6 course certified by the Carmelite Institute of Britain and Ireland (CIBI)

 This course is informed by the normative disciplines of Roman Catholic Theology and is designed to facilitate the formal academic study of Scripture, Theology, History, Religious Life, Spiritual Leaders, Sacraments and Church.
 On completion of the course students will have a basic level of proficiency in the areas studied.